York bride in surprise proposal where she least expected it

 READ MORE: Woman hit in head with bottle at popular North Yorkshire nightclub

-James popped the question to his now fiancé after arranging the surprise proposal with the dealership at Clifton Moor.
+James popped the question to his now fiancée after arranging the surprise proposal with the dealership at Clifton Moor.

 The couple have been together for four years and had picked the ring a few weeks prior, with Zoey telling her future husband that she wanted a romantic, surprise proposal when she least expected it.